 By COGwriter

 Original version was published as "Consider candid responses to 15 accusations about Herbert W. Armstrong" in The Journal: News of the Churches of God, February 28, 2003, pp. 6-7.
-A few small updates have been included in the on-line version--mainly to address specific issues raised on-line (there was also a brief section on adversaries added).
+Some updates have been included in the on-line version--mainly to address specific issues raised on-line (there was also a brief section on adversaries added).

 One problem with doing this research is that Herbert W. Armstrong grew up during a time when one was taught not to dignify false accusations with an answer.
 Thus he almost never denied the many attacks against him personally.